seankerr/rust-http-box/examples/headers.md

 Similar to status line parsing, when the headers are finished parsing, the `on_headers_finished()` callback will be executed.
 You may be wondering how to detect when a new header name or value is received, and how to keep it separate from the recent header name and value.
-This can be achieved with a bit of finesse.
+This can be achieved by using the [State](http://www.metatomic.io/docs/api/http_box/http1/enum.State.html) enum.

 You will notice that the header name used to retrieve the header from the `HashMap` is lower-cased.
 This is because header names are normalized to lower-case automatically.